On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Main results

-Here $f^{\textup{rig}} \in M_{k}(\Gamma,E)$ is the rigid analytic modular form associated (via the Cerednik-Drinfeld uniformization) to the Jacquet-Langlands correspondent of $f$. \end{thm} When the sign of the functional equation is $-1$, the trivial character verifies (\ref{eqn:choiceofpsi}).
+Here $f^{\textup{rig}} \in M_{k}(\Gamma,E)$ is the rigid analytic modular form associated (via the Cerednik--Drinfeld uniformization) to the Jacquet--Langlands correspondent of $f$. \end{thm} When the sign of the functional equation is $-1$, the trivial character verifies (\ref{eqn:choiceofpsi}).
 We shall eventually place ourselves in a situation where $r_{\textup{an}}(f)=1$ and we will take $\epsilon$ to be the trivial character.